-The person roster was initially built during the Round 1 interview and was carried forward or "rolled over" for subsequent interviews.
+The person roster was initially built during the baseline interview (Round 1 for continuing sample and Round 5 for new sample) and was carried forward or "rolled over" for subsequent interviews.
 As additions were made to the roster, each person on the person roster was assigned a unique person-level ID.
 Each time the person roster was displayed, interviewers could select individuals previously added to the roster or add new ones.
 One row is reserved for the SP and three are reserved for generic roster members, i.e., "Service/Someone from the place SP lives," "Meals on Wheels," and "Restaurants/Takeout".